nasir9586/Portugual-Bank-Marketing-ML-/README.md

-# Portugal Bank Marketing - Machine Learning
+# Portugal Bank Marketing using Data Science & Machine Learning

 ## Project Overview
 This project aims to optimize telemarketing campaigns for term deposit subscriptions at a Portuguese bank.
 By leveraging a rich dataset of customer demographics, financial details, and campaign interactions, the project applies machine learning algorithms to predict customer responses and enhance marketing efficiency.